I Am Hope

 Mental health is a serious subject, and the I AM HOPE team often provide commentary in the media where appropriate.

 We also know fun, off the wall approaches are the best way to keep kiwis talking about mental health.
 So, we put the fun in fundraising.
 In 2018, we rode a fleet of Art Scooters all over New Zealand to raise awareness and bring together communities to start talking about mental health and challenging emotions.
-This year we launched Gumboot Friday.
-And soon we'll be announcing our 2020 fundraising initiative.

 Youth Programme Development Manager